jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 but in the key of Cm.

-When both the C and Cm shapes are comfortable, play them together by playing the chords in the key of C major, like this:
+When both the C and Cm shapes are comfortable, practice them together by playing all the chords in the key of C major, like this:

 - Play a C **major** shape in open position,